HiggsFlux/IndieLiteLedger/README_EN.md

 **To Fellow Travelers**

 Having served large enterprises for a long time, I understand the rigor and complexity of big systems.
 But as an individual or a small team, we don't need to trap ourselves in tedious processes too early, yet we shouldn't live in a muddle day after day.
 This small software may not make your business boom instantly, but it can help you manage the results of every drop of sweat you put in.

-**Note: The licensing feature has been removed from the open-source version due to non-universal logic.
-Thank you for your understanding. 😊**

 **All data in this software runs locally, so you don't have to worry about privacy leaks.
 Enjoy!**